canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 <h2 id="uasd-maas-support">MAAS Support</h2>

 1. Support eligibility.
-In order to be eligible for MAAS support, all Ubuntu nodes connected to a MAAS region controller need to be covered under Ubuntu Advantage for Infrastructure and all non-Ubuntu nodes need to be covered under MAAS.
+In order to be eligible for MAAS support, all nodes connected to a MAAS region controller need to be covered under a MAAS support agreement or an Ubuntu Advantage for Infrastructure agreement (Standard or Advanced).
   1. UA-I includes support for MAAS.
   2. MAAS needs to be purchased for all nodes not covered under UA-I to remain eligible for MAAS support.
 2. Included support.
 MAAS provides: